RamjiR123/PSoft-Tools-Backend/README.md

 3. Create the required file "src/Dafny-Files/dafnyCode.dfy":
     - `mkdir ./src/Dafny-Files`
     - `touch ./src/Dafny-Files/dafnyCode.dfy`

+#### Python
+This application requires Python and SymPy in order to run.
+There will be a shell script provided in the future, however these are the steps to manually install them:
+    - `cd ./src`
+    - `mkdir ./src/sympy-python`
+    - `go to https://www.python.org/downloads/windows/ and download the 3.13.5 embeddable zip and unzip it in ./src/sympy-python`
+    - `go to https://bootstrap.pypa.io/get-pip.py and save it into ./src/sympy-python as get-pip.py`
+    - `open python315._pth and uncomment import site`
+    - `run .\python.exe get-pip.py`
+    - `run .\python.exe -m pip install sympy`

 ### Running
 1. Run the dev server: `npm run dev`